-Finding 5: Open hardware promises to be a major trend in future platforms With extreme heterogeneity, there is a growing trend towards building hardware with open interfaces so as to integrate components from different hardware providers.
+Finding 5: Open hardware is a growing trend in future platforms With extreme heterogeneity, there is a growing trend towards building hardware with open interfaces so as to integrate components from different hardware providers.
 There is also a growing interest in building "open source" hardware components through recent movements such as the RISC-V foundation.
 For the purpose of this report, the term "open hardware" encompasses both open interfaces for proprietary components as well as open source hardware components.
+The presence of open interfaces and open source hardware components focuses, rather than restricts, the role of proprietary hardware innovation.

 Finding 6: Synergies between HPC and mainstream computing Though this report has focused on future high performance computing requirements from the perspective of science applications, there are notable synergies between future HPC and mainstream computing requirements.
-One application area where these synergies are already being leveraged, and will undoubtedly grow in the future, is in the area of data-intensive applications and data analytics (e.g., the use of neuromorphic computing and other accelerators for deep learning).
+One application area where these synergies are already being leveraged, and will undoubtedly grow in the future, is in the area of data-intensive applications and data analytics, which includes the current explosive growth in hardware accelerators for deep learning.